-International students at University of Arkansas-Fort Smith can expect to pay around $14,910 per year, before any scholarships or financial aid.
+International students at University of Arkansas-Fort Smith can expect to pay around $14,910 per year, before any scholarships, grants or other financial aid.

 Tuition and fees may vary depending on program, course level, location, and more.

-The majority of University of Arkansas-Fort Smith undergrads use financial aid to to cover the cost of tuition.
-In 2021, 2,115 of the 5,830 undergrads enrolled received financial aid.
-University of Arkansas-Fort Smith meets 62 percent of the demonstrated financial need for undergraduates.
+In 2022, 2,115 of the 5,830 undergrads enrolled received financial aid.
+University of Arkansas-Fort Smith meets 62% of the demonstrated financial need for undergraduates.

 |Most Common Loans for University of Arkansas-Fort Smith Students|